ErpNetDocs/tech/modules/general/products/serial-numbers/index.md

 Entering new Serial Numbers and selecting an already entered one should be as easy as possible.

-For this purpose when entering a serial number and in a dropdown list a number ( nonexistent in the database for the current product) is selected, then a record with this value is created in the database automatically.
+For this purpose, when entering a serial number and in a dropdown list a number ( nonexistent in the database for the current product) is selected, then a record with this value is created in the database automatically.
 This will have the greatest effect when working with the Barcode Commands Panel.
 This panel has a working mode which creates new Serial Numbers and it is available only when *receiving* goods in the store.
 If the user *issues* goods, they can choose only Serial Numbers, which are already entered in the database.

 Also, there are modes for quick entering/selection of a list of Serial Numbers.
-By them the user may enter directly the numbers separated by commas (for example - "KHC4500071, KHC4500072, KHC4500073, KHC4500074, KHC4500075, KHC4500076, KHC4500077"), or they may set a range of numbers (in the previous example list, the user may enter just "KHC4500071" and "KHC4500077").
+By them, the user may enter directly the numbers separated by commas (for example - "KHC4500071, KHC4500072, KHC4500073, KHC4500074, KHC4500075, KHC4500076, KHC4500077"), or they may set a range of numbers (in the previous example list, the user may enter just "KHC4500071" and "KHC4500077").

 For more information about the Barcode panel's serial number modes, see **Barcode Panel Modes** and its subtopics.